-Everyone ages 18 or older can have a Living Will.
+Everyone age 18 or older can have a Living Will.
 The effectiveness of a Living Will is suspended during pregnancy.

 It is not necessary that you have an attorney draw up your Living Will.
-Kentucky law (KRS 311.625) specifies the form you should fill out.
+Kentucky law (KRS 311.625) actually specifies the form you should fill out.
 You probably should see an attorney if you make changes to the Living Will form.
 The law also prohibits relatives, heirs, health care providers or guardians from witnessing the Will.
 You may wish to use a Notary Public in lieu of witnesses.

-Health Care Surrogate section which allows you to designate one or more persons, such as a family member or close friend, to make health care decisions for you if you lose the ability to decide for yourself.
+The Living Will form includes two sections.
+The first section is the Health Care Surrogate section which allows you to designate one or more persons, such as a family member or close friend, to make health care decisions for you if you lose the ability to decide for yourself.
 The second section is the Living Will section in which you may make your wishes known regarding life-prolonging treatment so your Health Care Surrogate or Doctor will know what you want them to do.
 You can also decide whether to donate any of your organs in the event of your death.